na-parse/credparser/README.md

 print(creds.password)  # "secret123"
 ```

+The `credparser` package uses a user-specific `master.seed` file to server as the primary seed for key generation.

-`credparser` will attempt to the `master.seed` key file as `$HOME/.credparser/master.seed` the first time a credential string is created.
+By default, the key file will be created as `$HOME/.credparser/master.seed` the first time a credential string is created.

 If the `master.seed` file changes or is moved, any existing credential strings will fail to decode.
-The `master.seed` file should be protected as read-only by the user, similar to SSH keys.
+The `master.seed` file should be protected as read-only by the user, similar to SSH keys (`chmod 600 master.seed`).

-Credential strings are User+Host specific and any other usage is not supported/discouraged.
+Credential strings are also signed by the OS-level username.
 The `master.seed` file can be moved to other systems, but the OS-level username must remain the same for decoding to succeed.

 ## Usage Examples